debridmediamanager/awesome-debrid/README.md

   - [License](#license)

 ## What is a Debrid service?
-**Before:** Debrid services are web apps that provide premium access to multiple file hosts (or one-click hosters).
+**Before:** Debrid services are web apps that provide premium access to multiple file hosts (or one-click hosters, OCH).
 This enables users to download or stream content from various sources through a single account, often at higher speeds and with fewer restrictions.
 They are also referred to as multi one-click hosters (MOCH).

-**Now:** Debrid services are becoming more and more popular lately because of being able to instantly download torrents and providing an HTTPS (!) link to download or stream it.
-The concept is similar to a shared [seedbox](https://en.wikipedia.org/wiki/Seedbox).
+**Now:** Apart from being able to download from OCH, Debrid services are becoming more and more popular lately because of being able to instantly finish downloading a torrent and providing an HTTPS (!) link to download or stream a video inside it.
+The concept is similar to a shared torrent [seedbox](https://en.wikipedia.org/wiki/Seedbox) although not all Debrid services support seeding.
 The difference of this and [Usenet](https://en.wikipedia.org/wiki/Usenet) is with a Debrid service, you don't need a different software to [download](https://nzbget.net/) content and it supports streaming a la Netflix.
 Other Debrid services like Real-Debrid also supports video transcoding without any additional fees.

 Downloading via a HTTPS link with a Debrid service provides enhanced security, as the encryption of the download URL ensures that the specifics of what you are downloading remain hidden from anyone monitoring the network.
 A VPN is not required unless the website is compromised for a [man-in-the-middle (MiTM) attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).